rero/rero-ils/INSTALL.rst

     $ git clone https://github.com/rero/rero-ils.git

-You need to install `pipenv`, it will handle the virtual environment creation for the project in order to sandbox our Python environment, as well as manage the dependency installation, among other things.
-A specific version of pipenv is needed, another version of python 3.6 can be used:
+You need to install `poetry`, it will handle the virtual environment creation for the project in order to sandbox our Python environment, as well as manage the dependency installation, among other things.

 .. code-block:: console

     $ pyenv install 3.6.9
     $ cd rero-ils
     $ pyenv local 3.6.9
-    $ sudo pip install pipenv==2018.10.9
+    $ sudo pip install poetry

 Next, ``cd`` into the project directory and bootstrap the instance (this will install all Python dependencies and build all static assets):